io10-0x/assemblyCourse/horse-store/AssemblyCourseSection1notes.md

 which is the 16 bit representation of the same number.
 These 2 should return the same number in decimal format.
 Only leading zeros are seen as irrelevant.
 If you try to remove any zeros that come after a 1, those 0's determine the value of the number so if you omit even a single zero, the number will change.

-So when we change 0x0102 to hex, it removes all irrelevant leading 0's which is why we have 9 bits instead of the 16 but we can left pad 0's to make it into our 16 bit format.
+So when we change 0x0102 to binary, it removes all irrelevant leading 0's which is why we have 9 bits instead of the 16 but we can left pad 0's to make it into our 16 bit format.

 If our hex was something like 0xF102, F is a nibble of 1111.
 A nibble is simply 4 bits.
 In this case, the MSB will be 1 which means it is a negative number.
 If we run: